mixaildudin/node-markov-generator/README.md

 1. `tokenToStart` - which word should be used to start the generation process.
 If unspecified, a random word is used;
-2. `minWordCount` - minimum number of words that is supposed to be in the generated sentence.
+2. `minWordCount` - minimum number of words that are supposed to be in the generated sentence.
 Default is `7`;
-3. `maxWordCount` - maximum number of words that is supposed to be in the generated sentence.
+3. `maxWordCount` - maximum number of words that are supposed to be in the generated sentence.
 Default is `20`;
 4. `retryCount` - since the generation process is rather probabilistic, sometimes the generator might not be able to get a result on the first try,